Large numbers of expats find little niches to live in the Bang Na and Samut Prakan region.

 This region is similar to Pathum Thani in its mix of industrial estates and housing estates, with a limited variety of restaurants, malls, and grocery stores.

 One thing to be careful about is airport noise, as the main, international airport is in this region.
 The aircraft take off and land north-south, so only a narrow strip is affected, and this new Suvarnabhumi airport was chosen so the airplanes take off over mostly farm land, industry, and the seaside (unlike the old Don Muang airport which was surrounded by cheap Thai neighborhoods).
 It's also fairly close to the seaside in the take-off direction, which is the noisiest.
-From most neighborhoods, you cannot hear the aircraft, or can barely hear airplanes.
-However, there are a few neighborhoods to avoid, including one particular luxury neighborhood, Thana City, which has a golf course and some luxury houses, built there not long before the airport location was decided upon.
+From most neighborhoods, you cannot hear the aircraft, or can barely hear airplanes if you really try while outside.
+However, there are a few neighborhoods to avoid, including a few particular luxury neighborhoods.
 You can see some beautiful luxury houses advertised on the internet for great prices (bait and switch, since after visiting you'll say no, but then they can show you other neighborhoods...).
 We don't promote those houses.

 Bang Na Trat 20-lane double-decker expressway, which has many elevated U-turns and elevated pedestrian walkways: